medic/medic-reporter/README.md

 ### Upload Forms

-You must make a list of JSON forms available via http on the server so reporter can load them.
-If using medic-webapp this is typically done with a JSON formatted file of a list of form schemas that is uploaded in your Medic Mobile settings.
+You must make a list of JSON forms available via http so that medic-reporter can pull them, with the following format:

+`{ settings: [ {<form1>, {<form2>}, ..., {formN}] }`

+Each form should follow the Medic Mobile JSON forms format ([link to format doc?]()).

+If you are using [medic-webapp](https://github.com/medic/medic-webapp), leave the default setting which will fetch the forms from the webapp.

 ### Configure Form List URL

-Once you uploaded your forms you can configure this location your medic-reporter settings.
-If you are using Medic Mobile then the defaults should suffice here.
+Once you uploaded your forms, if you are not user Medic Mobile webapp, edit default settings in [js/app.js](js/app.js) to point medic-reporter to your forms.

-## Configuration Parameters
+## Query Parameters

+You can also specify settings with URL query parameters.
 Special query parameters are:

 * `_hide_topbar` - 0 to display and 1 to hide